moeenur/AnyMind/README.md

 # AnyMind
-This assignment has been completed using Python 3.7
+This project has been completed using Python 3.7

 To run the app please go to the project root directory and execute the below commands in the terminal.